Work-site and work-element: definitions

 Carlo Scoccianti | Interventions

-"My works (Work-Sites) establish a dialogue with the observer (man) through the aesthetic and vast spatial dimensions, in many cases highlighted by the presence of certain Elements (Work-Elements).
-The latter take the form of points of reference, a personal aesthetic style or language, vehicles inserted throughout my design process to understand the overall significance of all my works.
+My works (work-sites) establish a dialogue with the (human) observer through their aesthetic and vast spatial dimensions, and in many cases, this dialogue is highlighted with the presence of certain “elements” (work-elements).
+The latter take shape as points of reference for my artistic language, and are therefore vehicles expressly inserted throughout my design process to allow an understanding of the overall significance of my works.

 Carlo Scoccianti